Operating Expense Examples

 - Printing & Stationary: This is a routine exp incurred on a daily basis in the office premises on printing of documents etc.

 - Property Taxes: It refers to expenses paid to the authorities for owning the property and using it for commercial use.

 - Direct Material Cost: It refers to the purchases of direct materials required to make the product and finally sell the same to the end user.
 Since its a direct major cost in the product, it is unavoidable and has to be paid on an ongoing basis.

 Sales & Marketing Expenses (OPEX)n

 It refers to the expenses incurred in order to generate business for the company and to expand its existing operations.
 It includes the following :

 - Advertising Cost: Cost incurred to market the company’s product on social media or tv channels.
 Its an operating cost for the company to stay in business and compete with the peer groups efficiently.

 - Entertainment Cost: Cost incurred for the welfare of the employees to keep them entertained;

-- Travel Cost: Cost incurred to travel from one place to another for the top executives of the company with regards to the business requirements.
+- Travel Cost: Cost incurred to travel from one place to another for the top executives of the company with regard to the business requirements.

 - Conveyance: It refers to the reimbursement paid to the staff for day to day office travel.